neon-inkblast/AdvenTS/README.md

 ### Testing

+Test files are also generated so you can use the examples easily to test your code.
-you can also start tests using `npm test`.
-Might be a nice way to TDD code...
+Start tests using `npm test`.
+Delicious TDD...